mismail1512/ARP/README.md

    - `target_number`
    - `obstacles_number`

-These variables are crucial for ensuring proper communication and functionality between the components.
+These variables are crucial for ensuring proper communication and functionality between the devices.

 ---